 - Approved by the Academic Study Board of the Faculty of Engineering on 16 June 2010.
-Approved by the Director of Studies on behalf of the Dean of the Faculty of Engineering on 7 July 2010. - 2.
-Curriculum 2012 approved by the Academic Study Board of the Faculty of Engineering and by Director of Studies on behalf of the Dean of the Faculty of Engineering on 7 March 2012 (Version 1.0). - 3.
-Amendments approved by the Academic Study Board of the Faculty of Engineering and by Director of Studies on behalf of the Dean of the Faculty of Engineering on 14 November 2012 (Version 1.1) - 4.
-Amendments approved by the Academic Study Board of the Faculty of Engineering and by Director of Studies on behalf of the Dean of the Faculty of Engineering on 18 April 2013 (Version 1.2) - Curriculum 2014 approved by the Academic Study Board of the Faculty of Engineering and by Director of Studies on behalf of the Dean of the Faculty of Engineering on 10 October 2014 (Version 1.0) - Amendments approved by the Academic Study Board of the Faculty of Engineering and by Director of Studies on behalf of the Dean of the Faculty of Engineering on 18 March 2015 (Version 1.0)
+Approved by the Director of Studies on behalf of the Dean of the Faculty of Engineering on 7 July 2010. - Curriculum 2012 approved by the Academic Study Board of the Faculty of Engineering and by Director of Studies on behalf of the Dean of the Faculty of Engineering on 7 March 2012 (Version 1.0). - 3.
+Amendments approved by the Academic Study Board of the Faculty of Engineering and by Director of Studies on behalf of the Dean of the Faculty of Engineering on 14 November 2012 (Version 1.1) - Amendments approved by the Academic Study Board of the Faculty of Engineering and by Director of Studies on behalf of the Dean of the Faculty of Engineering on 18 April 2013 (Version 1.2) - Curriculum 2014 approved by the Academic Study Board of the Faculty of Engineering and by Director of Studies on behalf of the Dean of the Faculty of Engineering on 10 October 2014 (Version 1.0) - Amendments approved by the Academic Study Board of the Faculty of Engineering and by Director of Studies on behalf of the Dean of the Faculty of Engineering on 18 March 2015 (Version 1.0) - Curriculum 2015 approved by the Academic Study Board of the Faculty of Engineering and by Director of Studies on behalf of the Dean of the Faculty of Engineering on 22 May 2015 (Version 1.0)